erenozen/QtDocxTemplate/README.md

 ## Roadmap / Non-Goals
 Feature-complete template processing for common use cases.
 Out of scope (for now): headers/footers, numbering overrides, hyperlinks, advanced drawing objects, nested tables beyond simple row replication.

-## Contributing
-See CONTRIBUTING.md.

 ## License & Notices
 Apache-2.0.
-See LICENSE and THIRD_PARTY_NOTICES.md.
+See LICENSE.
 This project is an independent implementation.

-## Design Principles
-Comprehensive feature set with consistent behavior across all variable types.
-The library maintains document formatting and structure while providing flexible template processing capabilities.